 There are fire alarms and pull stations throughout the facility for use in the event of a fire or other general life threatening situations.

-The building is open from 6:30am to 10:30pm Monday through Friday and 7:00am to 5:30pm Saturday.
-When DeVry is officially closed, the building is generally locked and is monitored by the Orlando Police Department as off duty officers.
+The building is open Monday through Thursday 7:30 am to 10 pm, Friday 7:30 am to 4 pm, and Saturday 8 am - 1 pm.
+When DeVry is officially closed, the building is locked and is monitored by the Orlando Police Department as off duty officers.
 During those times, there is an emergency response procedure in place.
 Members of the University Management Committee have been trained on securing the facility and are available in the event of an emergency at the facility.
 Keys are issued only to those with specific access needs.

 An escort is available for the safety of anyone walking alone to their vehicle.
 The on campus police officer may be contacted for assistance.